 One major factor ordering the modification of time-sharing or parental responsibility under this statute is that one of the parents must be actively serving under a branch of the United States military.
 In the case of Canino v.
 Canino, 125 So.
 3d 990 (Fla.
 Dist.
 Ct.
 App.
 2013), the former husband tried to apply Florida Statute §61.13002.

-However, this statute only pertains and is relevant to parents actively serving in the military.
-Neither of the individuals involved were serving in the military in a relative period of time to this case, thus the statute is inapplicable.
+However, this statute only pertains to and is relevant to parents actively serving in the military.
+Neither of the individuals involved was serving in the military for a relative period of time in this case, thus the statute is inapplicable.

 Any case involving child support, time sharing, or parental responsibility can become complicated pretty quickly.
 The universal priority should remain in the best interests of the child or children involved in the dissolution of a marriage.
 Relocation involving children can be a complicated process by itself.